opencbsoft/django-app-bootstrap/README.md

 A simple django application that can speedup your development by generating code from models.

-Specify a different application structure to process by entering the full path to the folder in settings.py variable BOOTSRAP_FOLDER
+Specify a different application structure to process by entering the full path to the folder in settings.py variable BOOTSTRAP_FOLDER

 Quick start
 -----------